Aeon113/Notes/Flash/07_Flash-Specific_File_System.md

 When some where in the file is updated, a __patch__ is generated, and the updated node's corresponding data is modified:
 ![MFFS Patches](pics/MFFS_2.png)

+As more and more updates performed, the list of one file is getting longer and longer, which slows down the operations.

+Later version of FFS allowed reclamation of erase units.
+By associating each data block with a small descriptor (about 6 bytes), the reclamation can be achieved.

+The descriptors contain the offset of the data block associated within this unit, the size of the block, and whether it is valid or obsolete.

+Pointers within the filesystem to data blocks are not physical pointers, but concatenation of a logical erase-unit number and a block number within the unit.
+The block number is the index of the descriptor of the block.
+This allows the actual blocks to be moved and compacted when the unit is reclaimed; only the valid descriptors need to retain their position in the new block.
+This does not cause much fragmentation, because descriptors are small and uniform in size.

+Space for data is allocated from the low end of the unit to the top end, and the fixed-size descriptors are allocated from the top end to the lowend.

+It is possible to actively reclaim the useless records inside one linked list, but it can also be down with a GC process.
+When GC happens, just directly replace the old record's data with the new record's data, and then mark the new one obsolete.

+This fs is highly NOR specific.